farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 #### Parameters

 * `paymentAmount` - The amount of the payment to be initiated, denominated in a specific currency.
-* `destination` - Information surrounds the destination (beneficiary) of the payment.
+* `destination` - Information surrounding the destination (beneficiary) of the payment.
 * `clientDeduplicationId` - An ID submitted by the invoking client for the purposes of deduplication.

 #### Return type